romimo-93/Final-Project/README.md

 # Final-Project
 ## Time Line ##
-* Saturday 5/1 --> Each add 1-2 viable datasets to file *
+* Saturday 5/1 --> Each add 1-2 possible datasets to file